Items

 Report: Shifting from Moment to Movement: Building Cross-Sector Collaboration and Relationships for EquitableInfrastructure Investments This report is part of a study documenting two years of Community First Fund (CFF) organizing efforts.
 CFF mobilized resources and collaborated with government, philanthropy, and investment leaders to leverage support to disadvantaged communities mandated by the Biden administration’s Justice40 Executive Order.
 This research report describes CFF’s pioneering approach to fostering cross-sector collaboration and relationship building to enhance accessibility and equity for disadvantaged, environmental justice communities in federal infrastructure investments. -

-Image: Tishman Center Staff Image of the Tishman Center staff in 2026 holding a Puerto Rican flag. -
+Image: Tishman Environment and Design Center Staff Image of the Tishman Center staff in 2026 holding a Puerto Rican flag. -

 Graphics: Report: From Smoke Stack to Storage: Carbon Capture Threats to Environmental Justice Communities The Tishman Center published a white paper summarizing research on what we know so far about the environmental health, and equity threats posed by Carbon Capture and Sequestration (CCS).
 This infographic illustrates this research, showing how CCS can harm environmental justice communities at every stage, from capture to transport to storage, and why it falls short as a solution to cut carbon emissions. -